The emission factors tell us what proportion of nitrogen

 • applied as manure onto pasture or arable land

 is released into the air as ammonia.
-As ammonia emissions from animal husbandry, manure storage and manure application originate to a large extent from soluble nitrogen, emission rates are given as a percent of the amount of soluble nitrogen (% TAN; Total Ammoniacal Nitrogen).
+As ammonia emissions from animal husbandry, manure storage and manure application originate to a large extent from soluble nitrogen, emission factors are given as a percent of the amount of soluble nitrogen (% TAN; Total Ammoniacal Nitrogen).